rocioruizruiz/Pokedex/README.md

 A step by step series of examples that tell you how to get a development environment running.

 Installing dependencies

 ```
 npm install
 ```
+### Set up

+Remember to copy the .env.sample file on an .env file in your project

-Starting on local
+### Starting on local

 ```
 npm start
 ```

-### Set up

-Remember to copy the .env.sample file on an .env file in your project

 ## 🖇 Dependencies